 - To start the process, find a piece of fabric such as the fabric for the item or muslin fabric that is a bit larger than the size of the area you need to back your ribbon weaving.
 Preshrink the fabric before you begin so it remains flat when the project is complete.

-- I have found that it is easier to get a smooth finish and keep the ribbon flat, by pinning the piece to a semi firm surface.
-I have even pinned the fabric to a flat pillow, to work on while I watched TV.
+- Get a smooth finish and keep the ribbon flat, by pinning the piece to a semi-firm surface.
+You can even pin the fabric to a flat pillow to work on while you watch TV!

 - Weave the ribbon in and out, over and under, starting at the corner where they are attached.
 Work through all the ribbons.
 Baste the other two edges to hold the ribbon in place.

 - Trace the edges of your pattern piece on to the back of the base fabric.
 When you need a left and right piece, remember to turn the pattern piece over, so you don't end up with two left or two right pieces.

 - Machine baste just inside the outline of the pattern to hold the ribbon.

 - Cut out the pattern piece and continue making your garment according to your pattern directions.

 Note: To hold your ribbon securely to your fabric, apply fusible web to your fabric before you attach and weave the ribbons.
 Once you are done weaving, press the finished weaving so it will be fused to the fabric.
 Since most ribbon is made with synthetic fibers, press from the wrong side of the fabric or use a press cloth to protect the ribbons.
 If you are making a fusible applique, apply fusible web to both sides of the fabric and maintain the paper backing to prevent ironing the fabric to your ironing board.